Peak oil: Discoveries

+Oil reserves

-Total possible conventional crude oil reserves include crude oil with 90% certainty of being technically able to be produced from reservoirs (through a wellbore using primary, secondary, improved, enhanced, or tertiary methods); all crude with a 50% probability of being produced in the future (probable); and discovered reserves that have a 10% possibility of being produced in the future (possible).
+Different classes of potential conventional crude oil reserves include crude oil with 90% certainty of being technically able to be produced from reservoirs (through a wellbore using primary, secondary, improved, enhanced, or tertiary methods); all crude with a 50% probability of being produced in the future (probable); and discovered reserves that have a 10% possibility of being produced in the future (possible).
 Reserve estimates based on these are referred to as 1P, proven (at least 90% probability); 2P, proven and probable (at least 50% probability); and 3P, proven, probable and possible (at least 10% probability), respectively.
-This does not include liquids extracted from mined solids or gasses (oil sands, oil shale, gas-to-liquid processes, or coal-to-liquid processes).

-Hubbert's 1956 peak projection for the United States depended on geological estimates of ultimate recoverable oil resources, but starting in his 1962 publication, he concluded that ultimate oil recovery was an output of his mathematical analysis, rather than an assumption.
-He regarded his peak oil calculation as independent of reserve estimates.

-Many current 2P calculations predict reserves to be between 1150 and 1350 Gb, but some authors have written that because of misinformation, withheld information, and misleading reserve calculations, 2P reserves are likely nearer to 850–900 Gb.
-The Energy Watch Group wrote that actual reserves peaked in 1980, when production first surpassed new discoveries, that apparent increases in reserves since then are illusory, and concluded (in 2007): "Probably the world oil production has peaked already, but we cannot be sure yet."
+As stated previously, oil is divided up into different types, therefore those counting up reserves should keep that in mind.
+Conventional oil reserves are different than unconventional reserves.

-Concerns over stated reserves
+Concerns over stated oil reserves

 Sadad Al Husseini estimated that 300 Goilbbl of the world's 1200 Goilbbl of proven reserves should be recategorized as speculative resources.

 One difficulty in forecasting the date of peak oil is the opacity surrounding the oil reserves classified as "proven".
 In many major producing countries, the majority of reserves claims have not been subject to outside audit or examination.
-Several worrying signs concerning the depletion of proven reserves emerged in about 2004.
-This was best exemplified by the 2004 scandal surrounding the "evaporation" of 20% of Shell's reserves.

 For the most part, proven reserves are stated by the oil companies, the producer states and the consumer states.
 All three have reasons to overstate their proven reserves: oil companies may look to increase their potential worth; producer countries gain a stronger international stature; and governments of consumer countries may seek a means to foster sentiments of security and stability within their economies and among consumers.

 Major discrepancies arise from accuracy issues with the self-reported numbers from the Organization of the Petroleum Exporting Countries (OPEC).
 Besides the possibility that these nations have overstated their reserves for political reasons (during periods of no substantial discoveries), over 70 nations also follow a practice of not reducing their reserves to account for yearly production.
 Analysts have suggested that OPEC member nations have economic incentives to exaggerate their reserves, as the OPEC quota system allows greater output for countries with greater reserves.